gjbex/atools/docs/arange.md

 ```

 Of course, `arange` works independently of `aenv`, so it also supports
-keeping track of general job arrays using the `-t` flag, e.g.,
+keeping track of general job arrays using the `-t` flag.

 Sometimes it is useful to explicitly list the task identifiers of either
 failed or completed jobs as task identifier ranges, this can be done by